The Secret of How One Man Has Planted

 First, when Brother G.S. visits supporting churches in the United States, he is usually introduced as “one of our missionaries.”
 And so he is.

 But missionaries just don’t seem to have the “celebrity” status they once had.
 When they’re at a new or supporting church, many folks just walk by with little thought or care about what missionaries are today and what they’re doing.
 Perhaps this is because the cost of being a missionary today is low compared to what it was in the 19th and early 20th centuries.

 Modern transportation (cheap airline travel) and modern communications (Skype and email) have largely taken danger and daring out of the mix, and no one goes to the mission field to “die” anymore.
 So missionaries are sort of a commodity.

-But it would be a shame to overlook this extraordinary man just as it would have been a shame to overlook the Apostle Paul when he came to town: “And when we were come to Jerusalem, the brethren received us gladly.”
+But it would be a shame to overlook this extraordinary man, just as it would have been a shame to overlook the Apostle Paul when he came to town: “And when we came to Jerusalem, the brethren received us gladly.”

 Second, Dr. Nair’s thick Indian-English accent is sometimes hard to understand.